Theonomy: Sanctified by Law reconstructionism; or the Tower of Babel

 It does not mean for Luther “accepting,” or “deciding for,” or “committing oneself to Christ,”

 or any of the misuses this word has received.
-Faith is perfect passivity for Luther—being done unto by God, or simply suffering God.
+Faith is perfect passivity (that is, they do absolutely nothing at all) for Luther—being done unto by God, or simply suffering God.

 It is literally being put to death as a sinner and raised as a saint, which is decidedly God’s own act through preached words.